UnixJunkie/daft/README.md

 commands the system should provide:

+FBR: maybe I should separate commands acting on meta data from commands
+     actually moving the data and that will be used only internally

 put # publish a file in the system
+    # the file should go to a random data node
+    # or to the one specified by the user

+diffuse # randomly load balance listed files across data nodes
+        # maybe done inside put in fact

 mput # put for a directory, or put should be smarter